 Another idea is to serve soaked hay if your horses are either stalled or turned out where hay is usually thrown.

 Offering free choice salt or electrolytes can also stimulate your horse to drink more.
-I have also had some luck with adding a small bottle of gatorade / powerade to a 5 gallon bucket of water.
-The sugary flavor can entice many picky drinkers to have a drink.
+I've had some luck with adding a small bottle of Gatorade / Powerade to a 5 gallon bucket of water.
+The sugary flavor can entice many picky drinkers to try a sip.